-Ecology & Management of Australian Flora
+Ecology and Management of Australian Flora

-This course explores the range and complexity of plant ecosystems and communities, focussing in particular on Australia's flora.
+This course explores the range and complexity of plant ecosystems and communities, focusing in particular on Australia's flora.
 A number of prominent plant groups and issues in vegetation management will be examined in detail.
 The course shows how knowledge of plant population biology and ecology underpins vegetation management.
 The course will focus on local or regional case studies and examples, as far as possible.